mohmadfack-art/atuomation.tm/README.md

 1. Download the project
 2. Import `news.json` into n8n
-3. Connect Telegram
+3. Connect your API Telegram token and the API open AI
 4. Run workflow
+##and
-5.I am a complete beginner my first one repost in github 😁😁 6.If you are a professional please contact me so I can improve myself insta https://www.instagram.com/xi2d__/?hl=ar
+I am a complete beginner my first one repost in github 😁😁 -If you are a professional please contact me so I can improve myself insta https://www.instagram.com/xi2d__/?hl=ar